lambduli/minilog/WRITEUP.md

 The traversal of the state space is quite stright forward.
 We start with an initial goal and we search for a predicate in our knowledge base that would allow us to prove that goal.

 When we find such a predicate we have to see if our goal can unify with the head of the predicate.
 If it does and the predicate is a *fact*, we have found a way to satisfy the goal.
 If it is *rule* we have to attempt proving the body of the rule.
-Remember - bodies of rules are just goals.
+Remember - bodies of rules are just sequences of goals.

-Here is an example to help with making the point:
+Here is an example demonstrating the point:
 ```prolog
 ...